ylempl/tetris/README.md

-This project is a simple tetris game for React using the following tools: TypeScript, Redux(thunk), styled-components
+This project is a simple tetris game for React using the following tools: React, TypeScript, styled-components.

 ## Available Scripts